tenzin3/LSB-Encoding/README.md

 Decoding:
 1. START
 2.	insert the img_file
-3.	while img_size:
+3.	while img_size
 4.	      get the pixel of img
 5.	      convert into binary and store it in a list
-6.	      if list size becomes 7:
+6.	      if list size becomes 7
 7.	                convert 7 binary into char and store it in list m_store
-8.	                if last 3 element of m_store is “END”:
+8.	                if last 3 element of m_store is “END”
 9.	                      return the string
 10.
 11. END